albertz/commandergenius/alienblaster/readme.txt

 is to stay in memory and go to foreground when you're launching app again, that's not working yet because app will lose OpenGL context (there are rumors that it won't lose GL context in 2.1 SDK).

-2. Move to SDL 1.3, and add hardware surfaces and OpenGL support.
+2. Move to SDL 1.3, and add hardware surfaces.

 3. Multitouch support - it is available since 2.0 SDK, but not on 1.6 - I'll have to follow http://devtcg.blogspot.com/2009/12/gracefully-supporting-multiple-android.html to make it compile.